-Section 1-Children's Enrollment & Attendance
+Children's Enrollment & Attendance (Section 1)

-- 1. ASK for the registers of all the Classes and fill in the enrollment and Today's attendance.
-Note down the enrolment where you see both are enrolled.
-If there are more than one sections for same class, randomly choose any one section. - 2.
+- 1. ASK for the registers of all the Classes and fill in the enrollment.
+If there is more than one section for same class, randomly choose any one section. - 2.
 Make sure the HM has introduced you to the teacher.
-If not introduce yourself and ASER.
+If not, introduce yourself and ASER.
 Request for his/her permission to collect information on the classroom. - 3.
 MOVE AROUND to the classes/areas where children are seated and take down their attendance class-wise by counting them YOURSELF.
 You may need to seek help from the teachers to distinguish children class-wise as they are normally found seated in mixed groups.
 In such a case, ask children from each standard to raise their hands.

-Count the number of raised hands and accordingly fill the same in the observation sheet, class-wise.
+- Count the number of raised hands and accordingly fill the same in the observation sheet, class-wise.
 Please note that you should only COUNT those children who are physically present in the class. - 4.
 You can fill this information after you have collected all information from school records and registers.
-But make sure you do the head count of children enrolled in the school yourself also.
+But make sure you do the head count of children enrolled in the school yourself also. - 5.
+Ask head teacher School Fee, separately for each class and record in the relevant box.